 If Dr. Burlingame request samples to be sent for initial feasibility, a feasibility sample submission form MUST accompany the samples.
 Although your samples may be accepted for initial feasibility this is not approval to establish a project.

 Once your project has been determined feasible, you will be charged a user fee according to the fee schedule below.
 Service samples (protein identification) are not considered feasibility and will be charged according to the fee schedule.

 Internal / Affiliate users must complete a Fund Authorization Form (internal affiliate users are funded by UC sources and provide a valid UCSF Fund-DPA or UC chart string for payment).

-External users must complete an External User Fee Agreement (external users are funded by non-UC sources and charged via invoice and pay via check).
+External users must contact Kris Casler and request user setup (external users are funded by non-UC sources and charged via invoice and pay via check or wire transfer).
 Please complete the appropriate attached form.